Georgia Revolution FC: Rivalries

 When the Georgia Storm FC joined the NPSL in 2021, a new rivalry was born.
-In the first game ever between the teams, a Revs defender was issued a red card in the first 10 minutes for a hard foul against a Storm player and the rivalry began.
 The Revs went on to win that game 1–0 with a late goal.
 The two teams played to a draw in a game later that season and faced off in the Conference Championship, which the Revs won 2–1.
 For several years, the Georgia Revolution FC's primary rival were the crosstown Atlanta Silverbacks.
 The teams first played in the 2012 US Open Cup and again in 2013.
 When the Silverbacks left the North American Soccer League to join the NPSL in 2016 the rivalry was rekindled but ended when the Silverbacks folded after the 2019 season.
 In the past, the club had a burgeoning rivalry with the Birmingham Hammers.
 The two teams competed annually for the I-20 Cup, a competition instituted by the two clubs.
 The cup was awarded to the team that had the most points across the teams' meetings throughout the season.
 The Birmingham Hammers moved to the PDL in 2018.